 All references cited within the submission must be listed at the end of the main text file.

-Where applicable, the studies must have been approved by an appropriate ethics committee and the authors should include a statement within the article text detailing this approval, including the name of the ethics committee and reference number of the approval.
+Where applicable, the studies must have been approved by an appropriate ethics committee and the authors should include an ‘ethics and consent’ statement after any endnotes and before (any acknowledgements and) the references list detailing this approval, including the name of the ethics committee and reference number of the approval.
 Authors should uphold the highest ethical standards in the production of their scholarly works.
 Some important guidelines are offered below.
-For a more detailed discussion of ethical guidelines, see the Linguistic Society of America’s Ethics Statement (May 2009) at http://www.linguisticsociety.org/sites/default/files/Ethics_Statement.pdf
+For a more detailed discussion of ethical guidelines, see the Linguistic Society of America’s Ethics Statement (May 2009) at http://www.linguisticsociety.org/sites/default/files/Ethics_Statement.pdf.

 Reporting standards and data retention